ReasoningTrap/.github/profile/README.md

 ---
 ## 📜 Why ReasoningTrap?

-> Current RL-tuned LLMs excel at *producing* answers, but often ignore explicit user constraints.
+> Current RL-tuned Reasoning LLMs excel at *producing* answers but often ignore explicit user constraints.
 > **ReasoningTrap** surfaces these failure modes with carefully crafted, *conditioned* problems.
 * **Modified from Famous MATH Reasoning Benchmark** – AIME & MATH500 problems altered with minimal constraints to divert reasoning paths.
 * **Puzzles Trivialized by Subtle Modifications** - Well-known puzzles where a small change transforms a challenging problem into a trivial one.
-* **Plug-and-play** – evaluate any 🤗 Transformers, vLLM or OpenAI-style chat model in two lines.
+* **Plug-and-play** – evaluate any 🤗 Transformers model with vLLM in simple instructions.

----

-## 🚀 Quick start